urbit/azimuth/constitution_spec.md

 - The chosen ship must be `Latent`.
 - The ship's original parent must be `Living`.
 - The caller must either be the owner of the ship's parent, or have been given permission to launch ships in their stead.
+- If the ship is a star, its parent must be allowed to birth another star.

 **Result:**
 - Assigns the target address as the ship's owner.